elm-land/elm-land/docs/faqs.md

 Because we only support client-side rendering, Elm Land is a great choice for "web applications".
 For example, if your app is behind a sign-in page, SEO doesn't matter as much.

 If you are creating "websites", like this one, we recommend using a tool that better fits the problem at hand.

+## "How does Elm Land compare to elm-pages?"

+Elm Land is also a framework like [elm-pages](https://elm-pages.com).
+When you use Elm Land, you're writing standard Elm code that runs client-side in your web browser.
+Unlike elm-pages, Elm Land doesn't extend the Elm platform, have build time data fetching, or any features for rendering meta tags or handling SEO.
+For that reason, Elm Land is not a good fit for making a blog or personal website.

+Elm Land is designed for applications that don't have per-page SEO needs.
+If you are building a web app that is behind a sign-in screen, then Elm Land is focused on that use case!
+The latest version of elm-pages is more flexible, and can build everything from static websites to SSR web applications that run without JavaScript enabled.

+If you're unsure which to use, I recommend trying both out and seeing which framework matches your needs!

+## "How does Elm Land compare to elm-spa?"

+Elm Land is the successor of [elm-spa](https://elm-spa.dev), and was written by [the same person](https://github.com/ryannhg).
+Although many of the values are the same, Elm Land was redesigned to be more than scaffolding a new project and handling URL routing.
+Elm Land cares about the full experience of building a web application.

+For that reason, Elm Land has a more powerful dev server, more guides and conventions around building apps, and even it's own VS code plugin to ensure a nice editor experience.
+In the future, Elm Land will also have plugins that are designed to work well together.

+The goal is to provide web developers with one simple way to build Elm apps that works well!